Big Business (1934 film)

 Big Business is a 1934 British comedy film directed by Cyril Gardner and starring Claude Hulbert, Eve Gray and Ernest Sefton.
 It was made at Teddington Studios as a quota quickie by the British subsidiary of Warner Brothers.
 It is notably the second film of the same name that James Finlayson starred in.

 Plot summary

+Two sets of twins are mixed up at birth, leading to an identity crisis at the Plaza Hotel later in life.